lowRISC/ibex/README.md

-# littleRISCV: RISC-V Core
+# **LITTLE**riscv: RISC-V Core

-littleRISCV is a smaller 4-stage RISC-V core.
+**LITTLE**riscv is a smaller 4-stage RISC-V core.
 It is a more configurable version of the RI5CY core, which started its life as a fork of the OR10N CPU core (OpenRISC ISA).

-littleRISCV fully implements the RV32I instruction set, the multiply instruction from RV32M, RV32C and many custom instruction set extensions that improve its performance for signal processing applications.
+**LITTLE**riscv fully implements the RV32I instruction set, the multiply instruction from RV32M, RV32C and many custom instruction set extensions that improve its performance for signal processing applications.

 Additional features include